kktse/kktse.github.io/_posts/2020-06-21-rsx-kinematic-curves.markdown

 of its suspension travel.
 Because cars are commonly modified and lowered for track use, this represents a challenge for vehicle setup and tuning.

-Kinematic simulation is a powerful tool in understanding the effects of the suspension geometry.
-In this analysis, we looked at wheel plane control as the first building block of our understanding.
+Kinematic simulation is a powerful tool for understanding the effects of the suspension geometry.
+In this analysis, we looked at wheel plane control as the initial building block of our understanding.
 While wheel plane control is a foundational part of kinematic analysis, there is much more that numerical simulation can do to aid in vehicle setup.